 The Connecticut Food Bank and Feeding America, the nation’s largest domestic hunger-relief organization, released the 2016 Map the Meal Gap study, which offers a detailed look at the food budget required to meet the needs of families struggling with hunger here in Connecticut.

-According to the study, 13.1 percent, or 472,540 Connecticut residents are food insecure, and it would take more than $254 million to meet the needs of Connecticut’s food insecure population, or $17.78 per week for each food insecure person.
+According to the study, 12.2 percent, or 437,530 Connecticut residents are food insecure, and it would take nearly $245 million to meet the needs of Connecticut’s food insecure population.

 Click here to view the Map the Meal Gap data in an interactive map format.
 Data includes: